Curriculum Intent – the Paget Curriculum

 At the heart of all we do is the Values Based Education approach.
 Values underpin all aspects of school life at Paget.

-For a more in depth look at the Guarantee please see the documents that explain how we organise learning at Paget, alternatively contact us with your curriculum enquiry where you will be directed to the relevant member of staff.
+For a more in depth look at our curriculum please see the documents that explain how we organise learning at Paget, alternatively contact us with your curriculum enquiry where you will be directed to the relevant member of staff.

 At Paget Primary we aim to provide the highest quality care and education for all our children thereby giving them a strong foundation for their future learning.